 Big Sky Travel Guide

 Holiday visitors will find that there are enough shops offering ski and snowboard rentals and associated ski equipment purchases, notably Big Sky Sports, as well as gift and souvenir shops with some unique Montana-made oddities and grocery stores for the self caterers.
-Head to the Mountain Mall or Mountain Village for a day of fantastic shopping.
+Head to the Mountain Mall or Mountain Village for the largest selection of stores.

-Big Sky is a family-friendly resort and even though there is a variety of nightlife available those looking for a more raucous ski holiday should look elsewhere.
+Big Sky is a family-friendly resort and even though there is a variety of nightlife available those looking for a more raucous ski holiday should perhaps look elsewhere.